Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 <details>
   <summary>Overview:</summary>

 1. **Structure-Based Testing:** Derives tests from the system's implementation, including code, architecture, workflows, and data flows.
 The main objective is to cover the underlying structure by the tests to an acceptable level.
-Common techniques include: **Statement Testing**, **Branch Testing**, **Path Testing**.
+Common techniques: **Statement Testing**, **Branch Testing**, **Path Testing**.

 2. **Early Defect Detection:** Allows for early identification and fixing of bugs, reducing the cost and effort of fixing defects later in the development cycle.